Sheepryyy/01-ABC/README.md

 ### 📌 2.1 Database Creation

+- Before create the datebase, you need to uplod 4 csv files
 - PostgreSQL schema with 4 tables: `Customer`, `Account`, `Transaction`, `Alert`
 ![image](https://github.com/user-attachments/assets/0f0130bd-5da1-4e63-88a5-61b771e5c9cf)
 - Use `psycopg2` to set up the connection to PostgreSQL